12 Oct Evaluation Methodologies and Activities

 Most people who write grants understand basic evaluation tools like tests (pre and post), pre and post surveys which measure a change in knowledge and attitude.
 But there is a much broader palate of evaluation methodologies and evaluation tools that can be used to paint a more complete picture of program implementation and effect.

-In this training, Julie Assel, GPC, will discuss these tools, their purpose, and the best ways to use them.
-In addition, she will discuss the best time and way to do formative and summative evaluation (Reason and Approach).
-She will also discuss the evaluations necessary to achieve varying levels of evidence-based upon requirements such as What Works Clearinghouse (WWC).
-Some of these approaches can be completed in-house, while others will need a professional external to the organization, and she will also discuss how to select an external evaluator and evaluate their cost proposals.
+In this training, Julie Assel, GPC, describes these tools, their purpose, and the best ways to use them.
+In addition, she discusses the best time and way to do formative and summative evaluation (Reason and Approach).
+She also discusses the evaluations necessary to achieve varying levels of evidence-based upon requirements such as What Works Clearinghouse (WWC).
+Some of these approaches can be completed in-house, while others will need a professional external to the organization, and she discusses how to select an external evaluator and evaluate their cost proposals.

 • The meaning and uses of formative and summative evaluation